How do I maintain my nonimmigrant status?

 I want to add a dependent but I'm already in the U.S. What should I do?

-Please fill the dependent request form.
-Make sure all information is the same as it appears on your dependent's passport.
-Please note you will have to show you have financial support for your dependent before a new DS-2019 is issued.
+Please note you will have to show you have financial support for your dependent for the entire program length before a new DS-2019 is issued.
 Currently, you will have to show $5000 USD for a spouse and $3000 USD per child.
+OISS will also require a copy of your dependent's passport, which must be valid for at least 6 months into the future.

 Someone is coming to visit me.
-Can OISS help this person get a visa?
+Can OISS help this person obtain a visa?

-OISS can only issue immigration documents to students or employees of Tulane and their dependents.
+OISS can only issue immigration documents to students or employees of Tulane and their spouse or child dependents.

 Can I study abroad if I'm an international student?